AyushRoy2001/JUHCCR-v1-A-Database-for-Hand-drawn-Electrical-and-Electronics-Circuit-Component-Recognition/README.md

 ## How to use
 -Fork the repository.<br/>
--Download the dataset (already in the repository do forking would do the job).<br/>
+-Download the dataset from the Kaggle link provided.<br/>
 -Run the jupyter notebook scripts to train the models or use the pretrained models to generate the results.<br/>

 ## Authors :nerd_face:*